 Switch to Student View and test your link.

 The Library has created tutorials for APA, MLA, and Chicago.
+These tutorials can:

 The citation tutorials have recently been transitioned to a new online format.
 The older Blackboard tutorial modules can be uploaded using these instructions but please note the Blackboard tutorial modules will no longer be updated.